rijs/hypermedia/README.md

 If it hits a property whose value is a URL (in the GitHub API, all those suffixed with `*_url`), it resolves and caches them as an intermediate resource.
 So accessing `ripple('github.current_user_url.id')`, would also populate the resource `ripple('github.current_user_url')`.

-You can pass any extra headers you want (in this case, basic auth) to be used in the request by setting the `http` header.
+You can pass any extra headers you want (in this case, basic auth) to be used in the request by setting the `http` header (accessing subresource will automatically inherit headers).

 ```js
 ripple('github', 'https://api.github.com', { http })
 ```

-You expand parameterised routes and also alias resources:
+You can expand parameterised routes and also alias resources:

 ```js
 ripple('repo', { owner: 'pemrouz', repo: 'ripple' }, { link: 'github.repository_url' })